xtreme5351/sudoku-solver/README.md

 # Sudoku Solver

-An implementation of a backtracking algorithm, just to simply increase my understanding in the topic.
+An implementation of a backtracking algorithm, just to simply increase my understanding in the topic :)
-:D